 This predictable behavior is lampshaded at one point when the agent prompts him for the analogy: "Imagine..."

 Occasionally inverted by Larry for laughs, who takes everyday situations and complicate it by adding cosmological terms.

 Mr. Fanservice: Charlie and Colby.
-While the former appeals to fans of cuter Pretty Boys and the latter to fans of Hunks.
+The former appeals to fans of cuter Pretty Boys and the latter to fans of Hunks.
 The producers are clearly aware of Charlie's attractiveness, exploit it and often makes him emote and Colby has his own fair share of angst, particularly when it comes to the army.
-Colby also has a thing for getting into the water and let's not forget the Ho Yay.
+Colby also has a thing for getting into the water, and let's not forget the Ho Yay.